-The Ten-Mile Drain Site is located northeast of the City of Detroit and on the western shore of Lake St. Clair, Macomb County, Michigan.
-The geographical coordinates of the site are latitude 42°29'12" North and longitude -82°53'56" West.
-The site encompasses a several block area where polychlorinated biphenyls (PCBs) have been documented to be present in significant quantities in an underground storm sewer drain system.
-The ten-mile storm sewer system is approximately 15 feet underground and empties into two residential canal systems connected to Lake St. Clair.
-The area of concern for this site includes sewer lines in and around the intersection of Bon Brea Street and Harper Avenue in St Clair Shores, Michigan, and other areas to be determined for further investigation and sampling.
+The Ten-Mile Drain Site is located northeast of the City of Detroit and on the western shores of Lake St. Clair in St. Clair Shores, Macomb County, Michigan.
+The site includes a portion of the Ten Mile drain (TMD), a concrete storm sewer system fifteen feet below ground, and the nearby Lange and Revere Street canals which connect to Lake St. Clair.
+Polychlorinated biphenyls (PCBs) are known to have migrated from a historical release of PCB-containing oil into the storm sewer system, either from a surface spill or illegal dumping, through the TMD system and then discharged into the canals.
+The area of concern for this site includes TMD sewer lines in and around the intersection of Bon Brea Street and Harper Avenue in St Clair Shores, Michigan, the Lange and Revere Street canals, and possibly other areas to be determined after further investigation and sampling.

 In July 2001, sediment samples were collected in Lange and Revere canals by the Macolm County Public Works Office (MCPW).
 Elevated levels of PCBs prompted the MCPW to notify the Michigan Department of Environmental Quality (MDEQ).
 Since that time, MDEQ, MCPW, the City of St. Clair Shores, the Macomb County Health Department, and U.S. EPA have conducted investigations and cleanups of site-related contamination in TMD and the canals.
 In September 2010, the Ten-Mile Drain site was placed on the National Priorities List (NPL), a roster of the nation’s hazardous waste sites eligible for investigation and cleanup under EPA’s Superfund program.